 The FISH Project was awarded ARM Institute funding through the organization’s first formal Technology Project Call that took place in October 2017.

-The FISH Project directly addresses major technology and workforce gaps in the US fishing industry.
+The Collaborative Robotics Innovation in Seafood Handling (FISH) Project directly addresses major technology and workforce gaps in the US fishing industry.
 Current processes see the fish being caught domestically then shipped abroad to be thawed, processed, and chemically treated before being returned for distribution.
 This process is costly, time-consuming, and leads to a higher risk of contamination.

 Additionally, with supply chains facing severe disruption due to the COVID-19 pandemic, there is a renewed interest in strengthening fast, safe, and domestic food sources.
 Current working conditions in the fishing industry and other similar industries also have workers operating in close proximity in constrained environments.
 Accelerating the adoption of robotics in such industries can increase safety for workers and consumers alike.

 The project aimed to re-shore processes within the fishing industry through the development of a collaborative robotics technologies that can reliably identify, grasp, & place seafood or other slippery non-rigid items while working collaboratively with human workers in a constrained factory environment.
 The team also worked to develop perception and planning algorithms to identify and characterize different types of seafood, sort fresh seafood by weight, and identify seafood that fails inspection.